Data protection declaration / duty to provide information according to §5 TMG & Art. 13/14 GDPR

 With this privacy notice, we would like to inform everyone about the nature, scope, and purpose of the personal data that we collect, use, and process.
 Furthermore, we would like to explain to the persons concerned the rights to which they are entitled.

-MOW Architekten BDA has implemented numerous technical and organizational measures to ensure that the personal data processed via this Web site is protected as comprehensively as possible.
+MOW Architekten GmbH has implemented numerous technical and organizational measures to ensure that the personal data processed via this Web site is protected as comprehensively as possible.

 Despite the care we take, Internet-based data transmission is vulnerable to security flaws and, consequently, absolute protection can never be guaranteed.
 For this reason, you of course have the option of transmitting your personal data by alternative means, for example, by telephone or post.